 Unauthorized impersonations, banking fraud, theft of intellectual property and stock price manipulations are all possible.
 Using cloned voice commands to unlock devices or even access your digital home assistant to read your texts and emails are now within a scammer’s or snoop’s reach.

-The death of trust, credibility and reputation
+The end of trust, credibility and reputation

 What’s at stake here?
 When misused, voice cloning could ruin someone’s business or personal reputation.
 It could also attack their credibility and cause significant mental and/or financial harm.
 Deep fakes that reach an employer’s eyes or ears could cause massive career headaches.